Kogi Govt Condemns Attack On State Officials

-The Kogi State government has condemned the unfortunate attack by gunmen on a Commissioner of the State Pension Commission, Late Hon Solomon Adebayo and also the chairman of Yagba West LGA, Hon Pius Kolawole, on their way back to the State from Kwara State.
+The Kogi State government has condemned the unfortunate attack by some gunmen on a commissioner in the State Pension Commission, Late Hon Solomon Adebayo and also the chairman of Yagba West LGA, Hon Pius Kolawole on their way back to the State from Kwara State.

-Recall that the unfortunate incident happened shortly after Eruku, Ekiti Local Government, Kwara State where Adebayo died as a result of gun wounds sustained from the sad incident.
+Recall that the unfortunate incident happened shortly after Eruku, Ekiti local government area, Kwara State where Adebayo died as a result of gun wounds sustained from the sad incident.

-Meanwhile, the whereabouts of Kolawole, Chairman of Yagba West LGA is still unknown but security agencies in both Kwara and Kogi State, as well as local security services are working hard to ensure the safe return of the Chairman.
+Meanwhile, the whereabouts of Kolawole, chairman of Yagba West LGA is still unknown but security agencies in both Kwara and Kogi states, as well as local security services are working hard to ensure the safe return of the chairman.

-In a statement on Monday, the Commissioner for Information and Communications, Kingsley Fanwo, cautioned those making statements which are capable of undermining the security of the State to desist from such an unpatriotic wish for anomie.
+In a statement yesterday, the commissioner for Information and Communications, Kingsley Fanwo cautioned those making statements which are capable of undermining the security of the state.

 He said, “The Government and the people of Kogi State are also determined to make Kogi peaceful and safe.
 Our Government has the backing of the people and the security agencies to keep Kogi safe.